Noise-induced shallow circuits and absence of barren plateaus: Observable expectation values of noisy random quantum circuits

 \begin{proof} Because of the Markov inequality, we have

 where we have used Corollary~\ref{cor:lastlog} with $|P|\ge 1$.
-The right-hand side of this inequality is at most $ \delta$ if we choose .
-The algorithm consists of computing classically the matrix $P_l \coloneqq \Phi^{*}_{[L-l,L]}(P)$ and then evaluate $\Tr(P_l \rho_0)$, which can be done in time $\exp(O((|P|+l)^{\mathrm{D}}))$, via standard light-cone arguments.
-Substituting $l$, we find the claimed computational time. \end{proof}
+The right-hand side of this inequality is at most $ \delta$ if we choose The algorithm consists of computing classically the matrix $P_m\coloneqq \Phi^{*}_{[L-m,L]}(P)$ and then evaluate $\Tr(P_m \rho_0)$.
+As we have previously described, this can be done via standard light-cone arguments, with a time complexity exponential in the number of qubits over which $P_m$ is supported. \end{proof}

-Note that for one-dimensional circuits $\mathrm{D}=1$, the time complexity runtime is $\mathrm{poly}(\exp(|P|),\frac{1}{\varepsilon^2 \delta })$ i.e., depends only polynomially by the accuracy $\varepsilon$, while for higher dimension the time complexity depends quasi-polynomially by $\varepsilon$.
-Moreover, if $\Phi^{*}_{[L-l,L]}(P)$ is close to something proportional to the identity (which can be verified efficiently classically), then we can certify that our algorithm has succeeded.
-The intuition about this is that if $\Phi^{*}_{[L-l,L]}(P)$ were proportional to the identity, then keeping adding (adjoint) layers does not change the matrix because of the unitality of the adjoint channel.
+Note that for one-dimensional circuits $\mathrm{D}=1$ and local Pauli, the runtime depends only polynomially by $\varepsilon^{-1}$, while for higher dimension the time complexity depends quasi-polynomially by $\varepsilon^{-1}$.

+Moreover, if $\Phi^{*}_{[L-m,L]}(P)$ is close to something proportional to the identity (which can be verified classically with the same time-complexity of above), then we can certify that our algorithm has succeeded.
+The intuition about this is that if $\Phi^{*}_{[L-m,L]}(P)$ were proportional to the identity, then keeping adding (adjoint) layers does not change the matrix because of the unitality of the adjoint channel.
 Specifically, at the end of the previous algorithm, we can check (efficiently in the effective dimension of the propagated observable) if the condition

 is satisfied.
 If it is, then the previous algorithm succeeded with unit probability, as we are going to show in the next observation. \begin{observation}[Verification guarantees] After running the algorithm described in Proposition~\ref{prop:classim}, if such condition is true: